 - Not entitled to earn overtime pay

 Helpful Tip: Minimum wage jobs are nonexempt because the yearly pay does not exceed $23,600 which means that an individual earning minimum wage is entitled to earn overtime pay.
-The current hourly rate for minimum wage is $7.25 dollars per hour.
+The current hourly rate for minimum wage is $7.25 per hour.

 If an employee is not on salary and is not guaranteed a minimum amount of pay each week, that individual would be considered a part-time employee.
-There is no law restricting the amount of hours a part-time employee can work, therefore it is possible for an employee to work 40 hours per week and still be considered a part-time employee.
+There is no law restricting the number of hours a part-time employee can work, therefore it is possible for an employee to work 40 hours per week and still be considered a part-time employee.
 What defines whether an employee is working part-time or full time is up to the employee and employer.